 There are three mechanisms for placing sites on the NPL for possible remedial action (see 40 CFR 300.425(c) of the NCP): (1) A site may be included on the NPL if it scores sufficiently high on the HRS, which the EPA promulgated as appendix A of the NCP (40 CFR part 300).
 The HRS serves as a screening tool to evaluate the relative potential of uncontrolled hazardous substances, pollutants or contaminants to pose a threat to human health or the environment.
 On December 14, 1990 (55 FR 51532), the EPA promulgated revisions to the HRS partly in response to CERCLA section 105(c), added by SARA.
-The revised HRS evaluates four pathways: Ground water, surface water, soil exposure and air.
+On January 9, 2017 (82 FR 2760), a subsurface intrusion component was added to the HRS to enable the EPA to consider human exposure to hazardous substances or pollutants and contaminants that enter regularly occupied structures through subsurface intrusion when evaluating sites for the NPL.
+The current HRS evaluates four pathways: Ground water, surface water, soil exposure and subsurface intrusion, and air.
 As a matter of agency policy, those sites that score 28.50 or greater on the HRS are eligible for the NPL.
 (2) Each state may designate a single site as its top priority to be listed on the NPL, without any HRS score.
 This provision of CERCLA requires that, to the extent practicable, the NPL include one facility designated by each state as the greatest danger to public health, welfare or the environment among known facilities in the state.
 This mechanism for listing is set out in the NCP at 40 CFR 300.425(c)(2).
 (3) The third mechanism for listing, included in the NCP at 40 CFR 300.425(c)(3), allows certain sites to be listed without any HRS score, if all of the following conditions are met:

-(1) The Agency for Toxic Substances and Disease Registry (ATSDR) of the U.S. Public Health Service has issued a health advisory that recommends dissociation of individuals from the release.

-(2) The EPA determines that the release poses a significant threat to public health.

-(3) The EPA anticipates that it will be more cost-effective to use its remedial authority than to use its removal authority to respond to the release.
+- The Agency for Toxic Substances and Disease Registry (ATSDR) of the U.S. Public Health Service has issued a health advisory that recommends dissociation of individuals from the release. - The EPA determines that the release poses a significant threat to public health. - The EPA anticipates that it will be more cost-effective to use its remedial authority than to use its removal authority to respond to the release.